Chronology

 September 1990

-Cassandra Lozano joins the New York studio full time, and Lambrecht begins to work in the summers only, until 1992.
+Cassandra Lozano joins the New York studio full time as administration assistant, and Lambrecht begins to work in the summers only, until 1992.

 October 7, 1990–January 15, 1991